agda/agda/doc/user-manual/getting-started/hello-world.lagda.rst

 ‘Hello world’ proof
 ===================

-We will see in this section how to enunciate and prove with Agda the associativity of natural numbers under the addition.
+We will see in this section how to state and prove with Agda the associativity of natural numbers under the addition.
 This time we will build the code line by line.
 You can load the file in each step.